 2142 E. 4th Street, Long Beach

 This is more than just a wine bar.
 Nestled in the heart of Retro Row, 4th Street Vine features small production wines from around the world, along with a great craft beer list.
 The vibe is mellow and not at all pretentious.
 There are high tables along the wall for groups to gather, and cozy corners for more intimate conversations.
 The bar itself is a perfect place to sit if you want to learn more about the wines you are drinking.
 Tucked behind the bar, the patio allows you to escape from your busy daily life.
 There is always changing art on the walls from local artists and live music five nights a week, and not just a bit of light piano.
-Full rock shows that represents the sophisticated underground music scene in Long Beach.
+Here, you’ll find full rock shows that represent the sophisticated underground music scene in Long Beach.

 Marina Wine Bar